devkcud/Inventory-System-Gamemaker-2.3/README.md

 If you have errors about your code, you can talk to me on Discord otap#2130, and I will try to help you.
 Just remember, google is your friend.

 # Discontinued
 I am discontinuing the project because I am working on other things at the moment.
-Someday, I will return with other projects and much more content.
+Eventually, I will return with other projects and much more content.
 But at the moment I can't continue.

 # What can I do with this inventory?
 With this inventory you can do a lot of stuff: